-There are two types of pressure tanks – captive-air tanks (also called pre-charged, diaphragm or bladder tanks) and conventional tanks (also known as hydro-pneumatic, galvanized, ASME and epoxy-lined tanks).
+There are two types of pressure tanks, captive-air tanks (also called pre-charged, diaphragm or bladder tanks), and conventional tanks (also known as hydro-pneumatic, galvanized, ASME and epoxy-lined tanks).
 Using the term “hydro-pneumatic” to describe a conventional tank is a bit of a misnomer.
 All pressure tanks used in the ground water industry are hydro-pneumatic, meaning they contain water (hydro) and air (pneumatic).
-In this article, we will use the terms “captive-air” and “conventional” to identify the two different types of tanks.
+In this article, we will use the terms “captive air” and “conventional” to differentiate the two types of tanks.

-Multi-tank SystemsIt is very important that a multi-tank system be plumbed properly for it to work properly.
-There are two common mistakes made on these systems – locating the pressure switch in the wrong place, and under-sizing the interconnecting piping.
-The two basic rules to follow: 1) make sure all the tanks see the same pressure while the pump is running, and 2) make sure the pressure switch sees the same pressure as the tanks.
-To comply with the first rule, use a large enough manifold pipe to assure the flow velocity does not exceed 6 feet per second.
-This will keep the pressure drop to a minimum from one end to the other, and will help assure uniform pressure in the entire tank system.
+Plumbing a Multi-tank SystemIt is very important that a multi-tank system be plumbed properly for it to work properly.
+There are two common mistakes made on these systems - locating the pressure switch in the wrong place and the under-sizing of the interconnecting piping.
+The two basic rules to follow are 1) make sure all the tanks see the same pressure while the pump is running, and 2) make sure the pressure switch sees the same pressure as the tanks.
+To comply with rule 1, use a large enough manifold pipe to assure the flow velocity does not exceed 6 feet per second.
+This will keep the pressure drop to a minimum from one end to the other and help assure uniform pressure is the entire tank system.

-To comply with the second rule, place the pressure switch as close to the center of the tanks as possible.
-Figures 2 and 3 illustrate proper pressure-switch placement.
+To comply with rule 2, place the pressure switch as close as possible to the center of the tanks.
+Figures 2 and 3 illustrate proper pressure switch placement.

-When properly designed and installed, the use of multiple residential-type pressure tanks in a larger, high-capacity system offers a viable alternative to a single, large, conventional pressure tank.
-The next time you need more tank capacity, give this alternative some consideration.
+When properly designed and installed, the use of multiple residential-type pressure tanks in a larger high-capacity system offers a viable alternative to a single large conventional pressure tank.
+Next time you need more tank capacity, give this alternative some consideration.